pkage/depgraph/README.md

 ## Purpose

-Depgraph is a analysis toolkit for your codebase, intended to aid refactoring.
+Depgraph is an analysis toolkit for your codebase, intended to aid refactoring.
 It can create a dependency graph of your project, highlighting circular dependencies and cross dependencies as well as showing the usage of specific files in a project.
 Built with [esprima](https://esprima.org/) and [d3.js](https://d3js.org/).

 ## Getting started